Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 Deer at Applecross Pass © The Luxury Travelers

 Be careful along the A896 road and the Applecross Pass Road as there are lots of potholes.
-We got there a flat tire, luckily, Lochcarron garage was close by and they had the right tire for our rental car.
+We got there a flat tire, luckily, Lochcarron Garage was close by and they had the right tire for our rental car.
 So, keep in mind that there is a garage nearby.

 I – STROME CASTLE – Ruined castle on the shore of Loch Carron with nice views.
 We did not have the time to stop there due to our flat tire issues, but it is well recommended if you have the time.